Guruvayur

 Guruvayur /ml/) is a municipal temple town in Thrissur district, of Kerala State in India.
 It is a suburban town of Thrissur city, located 26 km from Thrissur towards the north-west.
 It houses the Guruvayur Shri Krishna Temple.
 It is located at a distance of 292 km from the state capital Trivandrum towards the north-west, 86 km from Kochi towards the north, 95 km from Calicut towards south.
+Unlike most of Thrissur district, which was historically part of Cochin state, Guruvayur formed part of the erstwhile Kozhikode headquartered Malabar district.

 Etymology

 According to Hindu legend, the deity Krishna is said to have asked a deity and a sage to take the idol from his temple in Dvaraka before it was destroyed by a flood, and establish it in Kerala.
 Accordingly, the idol of Krishna is believed to have been brought by the wind deity Vayu and Sage Brihaspati and was placed in Guruvayur.
 The name Guruvayur is a portmanteau of their names: Guru referring to the title of Brihaspati, Vayu referring to the deity.
 Ur is a Malayalam suffix that means city or settlement.